mantidproject/mantid/docs/source/algorithms/LoadMask-v1.rst

  * Spectrum Number --> Workspace Indexes

-When spectra mask is used on multiple workspaces, the same masking is produced only if all masked workspaces have the same spectra-detector map.
+When a spectra mask (ISIS) is used on multiple workspaces, the same masking is produced only if all masked workspaces have the same spectra-detector map.
 When mask is generated for one workspace and applied to workspace with different spectra-detector mapping, the same masking can be produced by using *Workspace* option, using this workspace as the source of the spectra-detector mapping.
+See the Spectra mask usage sample below.

 Usage